All Episodes

 I do too.

-Um fourth piece on the significance of Charlie's tragic death is that it reveals something that you and I have been grappling with here for years now.
+The fourth piece on the significance of Charlie's tragic death is that it reveals something that you and I have been grappling with here for years now.

 So the Cartesian crisis, the fact that we are starved for information that is trustworthy, and that is causing us to not know what to believe.

-And the problem is I don't think that that's a natural state, that in general our ancestors have been able to assess the world mostly by looking at it.
+And the problem is, I don't think that that's a natural state, that in general, our ancestors have been able to assess the world mostly by looking at it.

-We if we look at the videos that emerged of, you know, the supposed shooter leaving the building, um, I assume those are what they appear to be, but it's well within the realm of possibility to create such things, and two years from now it will be child's play, I would imagine.
+You know, if we look at the videos that emerged of, you know, the supposed shooter leaving the building, I assume those are what they appear to be, but it's well within the realm of possibility to create such things.

-You have the Cartesian crisis created um by the fact that so much of what we think we know is mitigated through screens and therefore can be utterly manipulated.
+You have the Cartesian crisis created by the fact that so much of what we think we know is mitigated through screens and therefore can be utterly manipulated.

-Uh AI making that problem much worse, that's one thing.
+AI making that problem much worse.

-As soon as something happens, uh if you are online, much less wanting to speak to anything, you need to know what you think, even before you possibly could know what is true.
+As soon as something happens, if you are online, much less wanting to speak to anything, you need to know what you think, even before you possibly could know what is true.

 So there is on the one hand the problem that we can't actually know what is true unless we experience it with our own bodies and senses.

-Uh and on the other hand, the demand ever more shrill and insane, often not even from real human beings, but too often also from real human beings, to stake a claim, state your position, and then we can go from there.
+And on the other hand, the demand ever more shrill and insane, often not even from real human beings, but too often also from real human beings, to stake a claim, state your position, and then we can go from there.

-And uh the requirement that you know immediately, say immediately, and stick to your guns.
+And the requirement that you know immediately, say immediately, and stick to your guns, all three of those are in error.

-And I think um and I think those of us who were watching this last week saw some evidence of that as um w we became aware only uh that Charlie Kirk had been shot, knowing nothing more about it, and um did not know how to respond to it other than to be thrown by the fact that there was something huge happening in the world and that even if we had felt like,
+And I think those of us who were watching this last week saw some evidence of that as we became aware only that Charlie Kirk had been shot, knowing nothing more about it, and did not know how to respond to it other than to be thrown by the fact that there was something huge happening in the world.

-oh, we're gonna, we're gonna, you know, pause for five minutes and come back after we've informed ourselves.
+And that even if we had felt like, oh, we're going to pause for five minutes and come back after we've informed ourselves, that would have been the wrong move.

 You need to let yourself settle.